ddprrt/ddprrt.github.io/_posts/2019-08-06-streaming-your-meetup-part-4.md

 ## The end.

 This is it!
 So far, at least.
-We were able to get a decent streaming setup for **315 EUR**, and with the professional, yet free **Open Broadtcaster Software** we are able to stream the whole show over the wire to your meetup members who can't attend.
+We were able to get a decent streaming setup for **315 EUR**, and with the professional, yet free **Open Broadcaster Software** we are able to stream the whole show over the wire to your meetup members who can't attend.

 We've done this a lot with meetups like [Technologieplauscherl](https://www.youtube.com/channel/UCm-I-sGS8ZivBDHB9erkjCg)